-Austin can be found on LinkedIn, and also represents leading edge organizations in advancement of their programs, technologies and revenue.
-He has collaborated as a director, strategist or representative with organizations such as the 5 Gyres Institute • American Cancer Society • Bureau of Land Management’s California Desert Conservation Area Plan • Boston Red Sox’ Pitcher Tim Wakefield and Pitching In For Kids • California State Polytechnic University & Foundation • City of Hope • Direct Relief International • Pro football player Earl Campbell, the Pro Player Foundation and National Multiple Sclerosis Society • Yvon Chouinard’s Great Pacific Iron Works and Patagonia • Great American Ink vintage animation art • Healthy Life All-Positive Talk Radio • Mono Lake Committee • New Orleans Saints’ Quarterback Drew Brees Dream Foundation • Sierra Club • United Way Los Angeles • Whole Life Times & Whole Life Productions • Super Bowl Champion and author Roland Williams’ soon-to-be-launched 365 Happy Network.
+Austin has a page on LinkedIn, and has represented leading edge organizations in advancement of their programs, technologies and revenue.
+He has collaborated as a director, strategist or representative with organizations including the 5 Gyres Institute • American Cancer Society • Bureau of Land Management’s California Desert Conservation Area Plan • Boston Red Sox’ Pitcher Tim Wakefield and Pitching In For Kids • California State Polytechnic University & Foundation • City of Hope • Direct Relief International • Pro football player Earl Campbell, the Pro Player Foundation and National Multiple Sclerosis Society • Yvon Chouinard’s Great Pacific Iron Works and Patagonia • Great American Ink vintage animation art • Healthy Life All-Positive Talk Radio • Mono Lake Committee • New Orleans Saints’ Quarterback Drew Brees Dream Foundation • Sierra Club • United Way Los Angeles • Whole Life Times & Whole Life Productions • Super Bowl Champion and author Roland Williams’ 2013 startup, Block University.

 - in an Outward Bound Ropes Course for company team-building, he was first to climb atop a wobbly 75 ft. telephone phone – which swayed several inches under one’s weight.
 Then he dove into thin air to catch a trapeze eight feet away.